EricssonResearch/dnt/doc/getting_started/scenario2/README.md

 As one can see there are separate interfaces defined for egress (`nni1_out` and `nni2_out`) and ingress (`nni1_in` and `nni2_in`) DetNet traffic.
 Notice that on the egress interfaces there are no streams defined.
 This makes sense since those interfaces cannot be used to receive traffic, they only send the encapsulated traffic to their counterparts.

+We expect two streams on both UNI and NNI interfaces.
+One stream matching for every layer 2 traffic (`cvlan vid=0`).
+The other matches on priority tagged packets (VLAN `pcp=6`), which identified as a separate stream.

 The `[objects]` section is very similar to Scenario #1.
 That is because the same semantics can be applied to sequence number generation, replication and elimination.